Equivalent Linear Mappings of Large Language Models: Introduction

 \section{Introduction}

-The transformer decoder has become the architecture of choice for large language models \citep{vaswani2017attention} and efforts toward a conceptual understanding of its mechanisms are ongoing.
-Significant insights include sparse autoencoders for conceptual activations in LLMs \citep{bricken2023monosemanticity}, “white-box” alternative architectures \citep{yu2023white}, minimally sufficient architectures \citep{he2023simplifying} and analytic results on generalization \citep{cowsik2024geometric}.
-While transformers are fundamentally complex globally nonlinear functions of their input, we demonstrate how to compute a linear transform that is nearly exactly numerically equivalent to the forward computation for a given input sequence without modifying the network weights or altering the output predictions.
+The transformer decoder is the architecture of choice for large language models \citep{vaswani2017attention} and efforts toward a conceptual understanding of its mechanisms are ongoing \citep{sharkey2025open}.
+Significant insights include sparse autoencoders for conceptual activations in LLMs \citep{bricken2023monosemanticity, templeton2024scaling, lieberum2024gemma}, linear probes \citep{alain2016understanding}, “white-box” alternative architectures \citep{yu2023white} and analytic results on generalization \citep{cowsik2024geometric}.
+While transformers are complex globally nonlinear functions of their input, we demonstrate how to compute an equivalent linear system that reconstructs the predicted output embedding for a given input sequence up to double floating-point precision.

-Our approach builds on two previous results: \citet{elhage2021mathematical} found that attention-only networks with basic language generation abilities transfer semantic information across the network with interpretable circuits, including the ``induction head'', and \citet{kadkhodaie2023generalization} showed that powerful image denoising diffusion models can be made exactly locally or piecewise linear through several architectural constraints and interpreted as low-dimensional adaptive linear filters.
+Our approach directly extends the framework of \citet{elhage2021mathematical}, who analyzed attention-only transformers as interpretable linear circuits, but were limited to small models without MLPs (due to gated activation functions) or normalization layers.
+We show that by detaching nonlinear terms from the gradient computation, modern LLMs with gated activations (as well as softmax attention and normalization) can be decomposed into an equivalent linear system for a given input.
+Recently, \citet{kadkhodaie2023generalization} showed that powerful image denoising diffusion models with ReLU activations and certain architectural constraints are piecewise linear functions which can be computed via the Jacobian and can be clearly interpreted as low-dimensional adaptive linear filters with comprehensible singular vectors.

-We extend these ideas by demonstrating nearly exact local linearity for open-weight LLMs with gated linear activations for a given input sequence.
-For many open-weight LLMs, the gradient operation with respect to the input can be manipulated at inference such that the output prediction is unchanged and also exactly locally linear.
-This numerical Jacobian computation with respect to an input sequence captures the complete forward operation of the model, including activation functions and attention, with the near exactness holding only for the same input embeddings at which the Jacobian was computed.
+For many open-weight LLMs, every component operation (gated activations, attention, and normalization) can be expressed in the form $A(x) \cdot x$, where $A(x)$ represents an input-dependent linear transform and $x$ preserves the linear pathway.
+The gradient operation with respect to the input can be manipulated at inference by freezing the $A(x)$ terms at their values during inference operation with the detach operation such that the output embedding prediction has a linear equivalent as in Fig. \ref{fig:arch_and_reconstruction}.
+This ``detached'' Jacobian $\vect{J^+}$ computation captures the complete forward operation of the model, including activation functions and attention modules, although it must be recomputed for each input sequence (as it is not piecewise linear but ``pointwise'' linear).